 The success of ‘Carry the Flag’ led to a 4-year multi-million-dollar distribution deal with Warner/Elektra/Atlantic.
 The maiden launch proved successful when Gabriel signed 3X Grammy Award winners, Sounds of Blackness and produced their quintessential comeback album entitled ‘UNITY,’ which entered the Billboard Gospel chart at #11 its first week, spent a staggering 56 weeks in the Top 40, and 77 weeks in the Hot 100 and later achieved crossover success on Billboard’s Hip Hop/R&B chart at #37.
 Gabriel received a Best Gospel Album Stellar Award for his songwriting and production on ‘UNITY’.
 Billboard Magazine’s Janine McAdams cited that ‘UNITY’ was as strong as the group’s early efforts with Jam and Lewis but also gave Sounds of Blackness a broader audience, bringing their career back center stage.

 The tech savvy Gabriel soon shifted gears to land a $7 million strategic partnership with IBM, the first of its kind for an African American in IBM’s 100-year history.
 His billion-dollar corporate clientele includes work for Microsoft, NBC, and Time Warner.
 Gabriel has also produced and supervised post-production for movie projects at Paramount Television, Showtime, and STARZ, featuring Tyrese Gibson, Malik Yoba, and Vanessa Williams.
 In 2021, Gabriel co-produced the film ‘Life Ain’t Like the Movies’ directed by Robert Butler, starring Cynda Williams ‘Mo’ Betta Blues’, and Paul Bates, ‘Coming to America 2’.
-The film recently premiered in L.A. and has received excellent reviews at several film festivals in the US and abroad.
-The film is scheduled for release in 2022.
+The film premiered in LA to rave reviews in 2022 and after overwhelming response at several film festivals abroad, Butler Inked a deal with Hulu and Peacock.
+Gabriel will co-produce Butler's next film starting Patti LaBelle and Neyo.
+The film is scheduled for release in 2023.
 Certainly, no stranger to television Gabriel worked as a songwriter for NBC's ‘Days of our Lives’.
 His 46 television appearances include The Tonight Show, Soul Train, The Kennedy Center, Arsenio Hall, MTV, and BET.
 Gabriel was also a media and education technology consultant for Governor Arne Carlson, Governor Scott McCallum, Governor Roy Barnes, U.S. Senator Norm Coleman, State Senator Ted Mondale, and Attorney General Skip Humphrey.